-The cost for our standard primary programmes is £100 per facilitated session (lesson or workshop).
-There is no charge for the lunch and drill session but this can only be booked alongside facilitated sessions.
+The cost for our standard primary programmes is £200 per session (including lesson and a workshop).
+There is no charge for the lunch, Victorian playground toys, and drill session but this can only be booked alongside facilitated sessions.

 We can offer concessionary per head rates for small groups from special needs schools.